 I’m so grateful for her giving up her time for me.
 Alumni can act as a support network for undergraduates who might not always have one.

-- I’m interested, what next?
+- I’m interested, how do I apply?

 - eMentoring timeline - what happens when